TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

     repository block named `https://composer.typo3.org` from your
     :file:`composer.json` to improve speed.

-Install Extension from Version Control Xystem (e.g. GitHub, Gitlab, ...)
+Install Extension from Version Control System (e.g. GitHub, Gitlab, ...)
 ------------------------------------------------------------------------

 In some cases, you will have to install a TYPO3 extension, which is not